RSE-Sheffield/RSE-Sheffield.github.io/pages/training/carpentry/index.md

 ## Planned Carpentry Events

-We expect to run bootcamps on the following days:

-* 26th-27th November 2018 — Software Carpentry
-* 26th-27th February 2019 — Software or Data Carpentry
-* 9th-10th April 2019 — Data Carpentry
+We are currently planning our next series of Software and Data Carpentry workshops.

 Details for these events will be posted on this page and shared via the [RSE announcement mailing list][announce-mail-list].